FlexMeasures/flexmeasures/bvp/data/Readme.md

     flask db init
     flask db migrate
     flask db upgrade
-    flask db_populate --structure --data --forecasts

 The first command (`flask db init`) is only needed here once, it initialises the alembic migration tool.
 The second command generates the SQL for your current db model and the third actually gives you the db structure.
-The fourth command generates some content - not sure where we'll go with this at the moment, but useful for testing and development.

 With every migration, you get a new migration step in `migrations/versions`.
 Be sure to add that to `git`, as future calls to `flask db upgrade` will need those steps, and they might happen on another computer.